 3. It’s not just for honeymooners.

 Yes, Fiji is a hot destination for romantic escapes, honeymoons, and weddings.
-The country attracts many vacationing families and groups, too.
-For an extended family vacation, many resorts offer family-orientated water activities, childcare facilities, and kids' clubs to keep children busy all day long, while others provide nannies for as little as $4-$5 an hour.
-(Many of the good value family resorts can be found in Nadi or the Coral Coast, since they're easier to get to than some of Fiji's more remote islands.)
-For everyone else…
+However, the country attracts many vacationing families and groups, too.
+For an extended family vacation, many resorts offer family-orientated water activities, childcare facilities, and kids' clubs to keep children busy all day long, while others provide nannies for an hourly fee.

-While there’s certainly plenty of the sun, sea, and sand that people flock to Fiji for, the country also has strong cultural traditions and a great respect for ceremonies.
+While there’s certainly plenty of sun, sea, and sand that people flock to Fiji for, the country also has strong cultural traditions and a great respect for ceremonies.
 One of the most popular traditional customs involves kava, also known as yaqona or grog (and also consumed in Tonga and Samoa).
-Kava, a mildly narcotic drink that may leave your mouth and tongue a bit numb is made from the root of a pepper plant.
+Kava, a mildly narcotic drink that may leave your mouth and tongue a bit numb, is made from the root of a pepper plant.
 It’s considered the country's national beverage, as it plays a large role in Fijians' everyday lives.
 Drinking kava is a social pastime but can also mark an important occasion.
 If you're invited to partake in a kava ceremony, whether in a village or at your resort, you'll have to follow certain steps according to custom before taking a sip.
-Just know that kava's taste can take some getting used to though -- for some, me included, it can be akin to drinking muddy water.